{192} Virtue, Violence, and Engagement in Therāvada and Sri Lankan Buddhism

 Historically numerous leaders and societies claiming to be Buddhist have had armies, police forces, prisons, etc., with actual weapons and the possibility of using them.
 This is based in Pan-Indian ideas about kingship and in several Buddhist traditions.
 In the Pali canon, the Buddha abandoned becoming a universal wheel-turning monarch in order to become liberated.
 This prioritized liberation, and the renunciation of violence and harm that is essential to its realization, yet at the same time gave a secondary legitimacy to political leadership.
 Such monarchs are portrayed as universally wise and generous but do not abandon the state’s monopoly on force.
 This model of righteous kingship is the basis for the Buddhist warrior-kings of the Mahavamsa.

 {208} Popular Sri Lankan Buddhism incorporates a tacit “just war theory” according to which war is justifiable when fought with the appropriate intent and means.
 The Sinhalese supporters of war appeal to such ideas of the legitimacy of defensive war, which is defined by the intention to protect rather than greed or hatred.
-It is interesting that the extreme Sinhalese nationalists, insofar as they still claim to operate within the framework of Buddhism, are forced to appeal to an extended notion of defensive war (i.e., the unity of Sri Lanka as a whole) since Buddhism provides no basis for offensive or aggressive war.
+It is interesting that the extreme Sinhalese nationalists, insofar as they still claim to operate within the framework of Buddhism, are forced to appeal to an extended notion of defensive war (i.e., the unity of Sri Lanka as a whole) since Buddhism provides no basis for offensive or aggressive war.[45]
+Buddhism does not have the tradition of offensive “holy war” and, since motivation and intention are more important than external ritual and obedience, there is no basis for war to convert others by force for their own good.

 The first militant nationalistic and second moderate pro-war Sinhalese positions described above are differentiated by the portrayal of what is being defended and what means are justifiable.
 This remains an active question given the fragility of peace, the continuation of death and destruction, the conflicting assertions about the “righteousness” of each side, and the competing claims about the justice and injustice of military action.